Written by landlords! Tried and true strategies for finding a home.

 4. First Impressions Count.
 It can help in some cases to bring your well trained dog with you to meet the landlord.
 It’s easy to decline dog owners on the phone, but harder when they meet a great applicant and lovely dog in person.
 Leave him in the car or have a friend hold him outside while you introduce yourself.
 Can't bring your dog?
 Have a video of him on your phone and offer to share it.
 It's been know to work!

-Hint! - Teach your dog a trick such as 'Shake!' or 'Roll Over!' to help impress prospective landlords during your first meeting.
+This works!
+Teach your dog a trick such as 'Shake!' or 'Roll Over!' to help impress prospective landlords during your first meeting.

 SO IMPORTANT: Hear the landlord out and be polite no matter how they respond.
 Many landlords have been moved to give dogs a try after applicants offer a solid game plan and a willingness to work with them address all of their concerns.